-Miles Raymond: Well, the world doesn't give a shit what I have to say.
-I'm not necessary.
-Had.
+Miles Raymond: I'm finished.
+I'm not a writer, I'm a middle school English teacher.
+Well, the world doesn't give a shit what I have to say.
+I'm unnecessary.
+Ha!
 I'm so insignificant I can't even kill myself.

 Jack: Miles, what the hell is that supposed to mean?

 Jack: What about the guy who wrote Confederacy of Dunces?
-He killed himself before he was published.
-Look how famous he is.
+He committed suicide before he was published.
+Look how famous he is!

 Miles Raymond: Thanks.